Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes

-Luckily, in our investigation of $n$-cycle PR boxes, we found relevant Ramsey theory results available in the literature that either let us conclude that we cannot violate the E-principle above a certain value (for $n =4,5$) or cannot violate it at all for a certain number of copies (for $n \geq 6$).
-The advantage in considering $n$-cycle PR boxes is that all possible events occur with the same probability.
-Because of this, the problem of finding violations of the E-principle using a given number of copies maps to finding cliques of a certain size, with no consideration given to the weights of the nodes (probabilities of the corresponding joint event) due to their uniformity.
-The same will not hold for arbitrary scenarios where witnessing violations would also depend on the weights of the nodes.
+One may wonder whether these or other Ramsey-theoretic results can be used to explore E-principle activation effects for correlations on more general measurement scenarios.
+An advantage of considering $n$-cycle PR boxes is that all possible events occur with the same probability.
+Because of this, the problem of finding violations of the E-principle with a given number of copies maps to finding cliques of a certain size, with no consideration given to the weights of the nodes (\ie the probabilities of the corresponding joint events) due to their uniformity.
+The same property does not hold in general for (extremal boxes of) arbitrary scenarios, wherein witnessing violations also depends on the weights of the nodes.
 One could still, in principle, use Ramsey-flavoured results for vertex-weighted graphs.
-The main challenge is that finding Ramsey numbers is a very hard task: in the last 100 years of research, there are only partial results available going only up to four colors, where researchers have mostly managed to find upper or lower bounds for these Ramsey numbers \cite{radziszowski2012small}.
-It would be interesting to see how these results can be utilised in exploring more general scenarios as well as other problems in physics that can be reformulated as clique-finding problems.
+The main obstacle is that finding Ramsey numbers is very hard: after 100 years of research, there are only partial results, mostly consisting of upper or lower bounds for Ramsey numbers, going only up to four colors \cite{radziszowski2012small}.
+It would be interesting to investigate how these known results can be utilized in exploring violations of the E-principle in more general scenarios, as well as other questions in physics that can be reformulated as clique-finding problems.

-Another natural question, complimentary to the one analysed in this work, is whether for every $n$-cycle PR box there exists a number of copies $k$ that activates a violation of the E-principle?
+Another natural question, complementary to those analysed in this work, is whether for every $n$-cycle PR box there exists a number of copies $k$ that activates a violation of the E-principle?
 We conjecture that the answer to this question is yes.
-We have already seen that two copies are enough when $n=4,5$, but not for $n \geq 6$.
-In fact, for the $6$-cycle PR box, we further showed that even three copies are not enough to activate a violation.
-We now provide some evidence to support this conjecture.
+We have already seen that two copies suffice when $n=4,5$, but not when $n \geq 6$.
+In fact, we further showed that even three copies are not enough to activate a violation when $n \geq 6$.